 What is an expenses capture app?

 When you pay for a business expense, you open the app on your phone, take a photo and press submit.
-If you get any invoices by email, you forward them to a unique email address and send them.
+If you get any invoices by email, you can forward them to a unique email address.
 The receipts are sent into a portal for processing and are pushed into your accounting software to give live details of your spending and profits.
 No more piles of receipts, no more lost receipts and no more having to drop folders, bags or boxes off to your accountant!

 Which expenses capture app is best and how much does it cost?

 Once again, there are lots to choose from, ranging from £5 per month going up to and above £30.
 The main ones are Receipt Bank, Auto Entry, Expensify and Hubdoc.
 We use Receipt Bank with our clients and they all love it.

 Overall, you can try and be a superhero and do everything needed for your business, but when there’s help available, is it worth it?
 For a small business, having support from an expert for say £99 plus VAT per month works out at £3.90 per day!
 That’s the price of a coffee in most places or a bottle of your favourite beer!
 Read our blog on the benefits of having an accountant.